 Join the largest ever alliance committed to achieving net zero carbon emissions

 Health Care Without Harm is honored to be the Race to Zero health care partner.
 This United Nations backed global campaign rallies non-state actors – including companies, cities, regions, financial and educational institutions – to take rigorous and immediate action to halve global emissions by 2030 and deliver a healthier, fairer zero carbon world.
 All members are committed to the same overarching goal: reducing emissions across all scopes swiftly and fairly in line with the Paris Agreement, with transparent action plans and robust near-term targets.
-Led by the High-Level Climate Champions for Climate Action, Nigel Topping and Gonzalo Muñoz, Race To Zero mobilizes actors outside of national governments to join the Climate Ambition Alliance, which was launched at the UN Secretary General's Climate Action Summit 2019 by the President of Chile, Sebastián Piñera.
+Led by the UN Climate Change High-Level Champions, Her Excellency Ms. Razan Al Mubarak and Dr. Mahmoud Mohieldin, Race To Zero mobilizes actors outside of national governments to join the Climate Ambition Alliance, which was launched at the UN Secretary General's Climate Action Summit 2019 by the President of Chile, Sebastián Piñera.

-Over 40 health care institutions representing the interests of more than 3,000 hospitals and health centers in 18 countries have joined Race to Zero with Health Care Without Harm.
-As healers, they know that prevention and preparedness are essential to fighting the climate crisis and that the road to recovery begins with transformative climate solutions.
+More than 70 health care institutions representing the interests of over 14,000 hospitals and health centers in 25 countries have joined Race to Zero with Health Care Without Harm to date.
+As healers, they know that prevention and preparedness are essential to face the climate crisis and that the road to recovery begins with transformative climate solutions.

 Watch the May 26, 2021 launch of the Race to Zero campaign for health care.